vuorenkoski/tugurium/README.md

 Data from sensors is pushed though api layear.
 Meteorological data is automatically collected hourly.
 Data is stored in SQL database.
 Data can be fetched from api layer by defining sensors, time period and aggregation method (hourly, daily, monthly average).
 When time period is defned current, most recent sensordata is given with timestamps.

-ENV: SECRET is random secret string, SENSOR_TOKEN is static authorization token of sensors, DATABASE_URL is URL for postgre database
+ENV: SECRET is random secret string, SENSOR_TOKEN is static authorization token of sensors, DATABASE_URL is URL for postgre database, ADMIN_PASSWORD contains admin password

 ### Frontend